mcbrineellis/garden.mcbrineellis.com/homelab/Unraid Backup.md

 Now that I've got my [[Consbo N3 NAS Build]] finished, I need to get all my data backed up.

-So far I've got a spare 22TB HDD set up as an unassigned device ready to back up to, and I'm comparing different cloud storage providers for offsite backup (I found a [good cloud storage comparison table](https://www.reddit.com/r/DataHoarder/comments/1aketpm/i_made_a_huge_comparison_table_to_help_you_find/) on Reddit).
+So far I've got a spare 22TB HDD set up as an unassigned device ready to back up to, and I'm comparing different cloud storage options for offsite backup.
 ## Cloud Storage
 I want to have an offsite copy of my data, but I don't want to break the bank.
 Here is how I have broken down the options for cloud storage.